Criminal Appeals Overview

 Experienced Appellate Attorneys in Solano County

-Law Offices of Russo & Prince, LLP is one of the few highly experienced appellate firms in Solano County.
+Law Offices of Russo & Prince is one of the few highly experienced appellate firms in Solano County.
 We offer skilled legal representation in all criminal appeal matters.
 Appellate law is a specialized area of practice - and can be very complicated and confusing to the inexperienced attorney or self-represented party.
 Attorneys Leslie Prince and Esther Wilch have extensive experience successfully representing clients on appeal.
 Review our Appellate Victories page for further information.

 What is an Appeal?